kal273/mining-news/README.md

-# Django Backend
+# React Frontend
-This folder contains the Django backend.
+This folder contains the React frontend.